fluffy/blinky/README.md

 stty -f /dev/cu.usbserial-31110 hup
 ```

-Monitor output connect with Serial program like "SerialTools" on
+Monitor output connect with Serial program.
+Use 115200 baud with 8 bits,
-OSX.
-Use 115200 baud with bits, parity, stop bit set to 8n1.
-Set the RTS
+no parity, 1 stop bit.
+Set the RTS and DTR both low.
+Screen fails to do
-and DTR both low.
-Screen fails to do this.
-It sets RTS and DTR both high
-so will not work.
+this.
+It sets RTS and DTR both high it will not work.

-To use python miniterm:
+To use python miniterm (replace usbserial-31110 with number on your machine):
 ```
 pyserial-miniterm -e --parity N --rts 0 --dtr 0 /dev/cu.usbserial-31110 115200
 ```